AzharElamyr/lab2_versionControl/README.md

 ## installation

-Use the package manger < pip > to instal foobar
+Use the package manger < http://pip.com> to instal foobar